htcondor/htcondor/docs/version-history/development-release-series-91.rst

   server.
 The proxy is still delegated for use by the job.
   :jira:`1194`

+- The :doc:`/man-pages/htcondor` CLI tool now outputs natural language status messages for the *job* and *jobset* subcommands.
+  :jira:`1149`

 Bugs Fixed:

 - Fixed a bug where **arc** grid universe jobs would remain in idle